duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/30-operation/20-operation-safety.md

 Result:

-Students will be able to know the laws regulating hobby drone flight.
-They will be able to identify a safe environment for their drones to fly in and potential hazards of drone flight and soldering.
-Students will also learn about proper safety procedures to minimize safety hazards, and undestand the purpose of the pre-flight safety checklist.
+- Students will be able to know the laws regulating hobby drone flight.
+- Students will be able to identify a safe environment for flight.
+- Students can identify potential hazards of drone flight and soldering.
+- Students will also learn about proper safety procedures to minimize safety hazards.
+- Students will learn about the pre-flight safety checklist.

 </div>